Streaming Tensor Programs: A Streaming Abstraction for Dynamic Parallelism: Introduction

-On the other hand, dataflow abstractions, such as SAM~\cite{sam} Ripple~\cite{ripple}, and StreamIt~\cite{streamit}, expose queues at the abstraction level and enable exploiting the inherent parallelism in the application.
-However, none of them model an explicit memory hierarchy, and many were designed for a specific domain, limiting their ability to capture the broader range of dynamic tensor workloads.
+Most existing SDA programming abstractions fall into either imperative or dataflow-based designs.
+While imperative abstractions~\cite{spatial, sara, revet, riptide} offer high generality, dataflow designs, such as StreamIt~\cite{streamit}, SAM~\cite{sam}, and Ripple~\cite{ripple}, have emerged as they align better with the hardware's execution model.
+However, they do not model an explicit memory hierarchy, and many were designed for a specific domain, limiting their ability to capture the broader range of dynamic tensor workloads.
 SAM is limited to sparse tensor algebra kernels, and StreamIt adopts a synchronous dataflow model, making it challenging to express dynamic behaviors.
-Ripple adopts a design of asynchronous blocks that can contain any imperative code.
-However, Ripple makes the memory hierarchy implicit in the abstraction.
-This makes it difficult to express and discover efficient implementations of many widely used dynamic tensor applications, such as ML, where the performance is dictated by the data movement across the memory hierarchy.
-Furthermore, the opaque data rate at the abstraction level requires lifting the imperative code in each asynchronous block to analyze the program using the data rates.
+Ripple adopts a design based on asynchronous blocks that can contain arbitrary imperative code.
+However, Ripple leaves the memory hierarchy implicit, making it difficult to express and discover efficient implementations of many important applications whose performance is dominated by data movement across the memory hierarchy~\cite{meta2025llama4,openai2025gptoss120bgptoss20bmodel,deepseekmoe,glm4.5,attention,qwen3}.
+Furthermore, opaque data rates at the abstraction level require lifting the imperative code within each asynchronous block to analyze the program in terms of data rates.

-To address the limitations of prior SDA dataflow abstractions in expressing and optimizing dynamism, we propose the Streaming Tensor Program (STeP), a new streaming abstraction for accelerating dynamic tensor applications on SDAs.
+To address the limitations of prior SDA dataflow abstractions in expressing and optimizing dynamism, we propose \pluralstep~(STeP), a new streaming abstraction for accelerating dynamic tensor applications on SDAs.
 STeP expresses data as streams, where tiles and buffers in the stream can have dynamic shapes.
 It consists of asynchronous dataflow blocks that provide three key properties: explicit memory hierarchy, symbolic data consumption and production rate, and data-dependent control flow operators.